knpatel5900/Docker/README.md

 _It"s OK if yum reports that none of these packages are installed._

-_Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker.
+**Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker.**
-Installation methods_

 **You can install Docker Engine in different ways, depending on your needs:**